 The residence hall is a “home away from home” that provides

 Christian friendship.
-PCC residence hall rooms are completely carpeted and air-conditioned and have
+PCC residence hall rooms have

 wireless Internet access, room telephones with free local and toll-free calling, and private (or

 adjoining) bathrooms.
 Each building is equipped with large laundry rooms with several washers and